 (d) Service.
-The court shall give notice by U.S. Mail of the date and time of the annual review to the agency, the county attorney, the parent, the child if age twelve (12) or older, the child's guardian ad litem, if one has been appointed, and the foster parent or foster care facility at least ten (10) days prior to the date set for the hearing.
+At least ten (10) days prior to the date set for the annual review hearing, the court shall give notice by U.S. Mail of the date and time of the hearing to the county attorney; the responsible social services agency; the parent; the parent's attorney;

+the foster parent or foster care facility; the child, if age twelve (12) or older; the child's attorney, if one is appointed; the child's guardian ad litem, if one is appointed; and the child's Indian tribe, if the child is an Indian child.